Mstfakts/Building-Detection-MaskRCNN/README.md

 [matterport's Mask RCNN](https://github.com/matterport/Mask_RCNN) implementation was used not to waste time by coding all the details of Mask-RCNN.

-(If you only need pretrained weight file, leave a star for this project and send an email to mstfakts98@gmail.com.
-I will respond in 2-3 hours.)
+- If you only need pretrained weight file, **leave a star** for this project and send an email to mstfakts98@gmail.com.
+I will respond in 5-6 hours (As soon as possible).
+- If you need more clarification or have any question please **open an issue** first.

-(If the files are not opened, click [nbviewer](https://nbviewer.jupyter.org) and copy+paste the files' link)
+- If the files are not opened, click [nbviewer](https://nbviewer.jupyter.org) and copy+paste the files' link

 ## You may want to check all the [Results](https://github.com/Mstfakts/Building-Detection-MaskRCNN/tree/master/TestResult_v2) of version 2.0.
 ![TestResult_v2/Test1.png](https://github.com/Mstfakts/Building-Detection-MaskRCNN/blob/master/TestResult_v2/Test1.png)